The rank of diluted random graphs: Appendix: Proof of Theorem Appendix: Proof of Theorem 1

-In the case where $F_*$ is the Poisson(c) distribution, we simply have whose second derivative is clearly log-concave.
-We may therefore apply Theorem \ref{th:main} to the sequence of Erd\H{o}s-R\'enyi graphs $(G_n)_{n \in \N}$.
+whose second derivative is clearly log-concave.
+We may therefore apply Theorem~\ref{th:main} to the sequence of Erd\H{o}s--R\'enyi graphs $(G_n)_{n \in\N}$.
+See Figure \ref{fig1} for a plot of the corresponding function.

 To complete the proof of Theorem \ref{th1}, it only remains to improve the convergence in probability into an almost sure convergence.
 This is performed by a standard exploration procedure of the edges $E_n$ of the graph $G_n$.
-For $1 \leq k \leq n$, we define the random variable in $\{0,1\}^k$: By construction, the variables $(X_k)_{1 \leq k \leq n}$ are independent random variables.
-Note also that the upper half of the adjacency matrix $A_n$ is precisely $(X_1, \cdots, X_n)$ and we may safely write $A_n = A(X_1,\cdots,X_n)$.
+For $1 \leq k \leq n$, we define the random variable in $\{ 0,1\}^k$,